Cleansing the Intestine

 - Spinach, green olives, peas, asparagus, cabbage and Brussels sprouts, celery and seaweeds are all rich in chlorophyll, which means they can help clean the digestive tract and detoxify the liver.
 Completing the liquid chlorophyll diet is another way to boost the absorption of important nutrients for maximum colon health.
 The soluble fatty chlorophyll adheres to the intestinal wall mucosa and retards the development of harmful bacteria, removes the bacteria from the colon and helps heal the mucosal gastrointestinal tract.

 - A hydrated colon is a healthy colon.
 Continuous dehydration can cause constipation and accumulation of toxins in the colon.
-That is why it is extremely important to consume an adequate amount of filtered water daily.
-Nutritionists recommend daily consumption of at least 8 glasses of filtered water (the amount may be even higher, depending on the daily activities and body building of each person).
-You can also add sea salt (certain types of salt that are not so tasty that you can not consume water) to improve the effectiveness of detoxification.
-Fermented foods.
+This is why it is extremely important to consume an adequate amount of filtered water daily.
+Nutritionists recommend daily consumption of at least eight glasses of filtered water (the amount may be even higher, depending on the daily activities and bodybuilding of each person).
+You can also add sea salt to improve the effectiveness of detoxification.